 The size of this stock is considered to be extremely low relative to OSP in the U.S. Atlantic EEZ.
-This species is listed as endangered under the ESA and is 99.99% likely to be declining (see Pace et al. 2017).
+This species is listed as endangered under the ESA and has been declining since 2011 (see Pace et al. 2017).
 The North Atlantic right whale is considered one of the most critically endangered populations of large whales in the world (Clapham et al. 1999).
-A status review by the National Marine Fisheries Service affirms endangered status (NMFS 2012).
-The total level of human-caused mortality and serious injury is unknown, but the reported (and clearly biased low) human-caused mortality and serious injury was a minimum of 5.36 right whales per year from 2011 through 2015.
-Given that PBR has been calculated as 0.9, human-caused mortality or serious injury for this stock can be considered significant.
+A status review by the National Marine Fisheries Service affirms endangered status (NMFS 2017).
+The total level of human-caused mortality and serious injury is unknown, but the reported (and clearly biased low) human-caused mortality and serious injury was a minimum of 5.56 right whales per year from 2012 through 2016.
+Given that PBR has been calculated as 0.9, human-caused mortality or serious injury for this stock must be considered significant.
 This is a strategic stock because the average annual human-related mortality and serious injury exceeds PBR, and also because the North Atlantic right whale is an endangered species.
 All ESA-listed species are classified as strategic by definition; therefore, any uncertainties discussed above will not affect the status of stock.